 How to Watch Sports from Panama

-For sports aficionados who are considering moving to another country, one of the most important and often most asked questions is, “Will I be able to watch my favorite sports and teams in my new home?”
+For sports aficionados considering moving to another country, one of the most important and often most asked questions is, “Will I be able to watch my favorite sports and teams in my new home?”

 As a huge fan of college football, I can tell you that this was extremely important for my family when considering our move to Panama, and I am happy to say, YES!
 It’s not only possible but quite easy to do as there are several ways that you can access your favorite sporting event.

-Perhaps one of the easiest is simply checking your cable provider’s availability of channels such as ESPN, Fox Sports, NBC, etc. Our cable provider is Cable Onda, and depending on what package you have, you will be able to access channels such as ESPN, ESPN 2, ESPN 3, Fox Sports, etc. There is a channel called COS, Cable Onda Sports, that actually broadcasts CBS games.
+Perhaps one of the easiest is simply checking your cable provider’s availability of channels such as ESPN, Fox Sports, NBC, etc. Our cable provider is TIGO, and depending on what package you have, you will be able to access channels such as ESPN, ESPN 2, ESPN 3, Fox Sports, etc. There is a channel called COS, Cable Onda Sports, that actually broadcasts CBS games.

 The major downside of this method is that most of the games will be in Spanish, so if you enjoy hearing the sports commentators, this can be frustrating.
-Don’t worry; there are English alternatives.

-footballYou will be able to watch College Football, Basketball, Baseball, NFL, NASCAR, Tennis, Soccer, Boxing, and almost any other sport you can think of.
-While we use this option quite a bit, our favorite and the one we use most often is to watch games on our laptop using a VPN and hooking it up to our TV using either an HDMI cable or something like Chromecast.
+football With an Amazon Firestick, you can watch College Football, Basketball, Baseball, NFL, NASCAR, Tennis, Soccer, Boxing, and almost any other sport you can think of.
+While we use this option quite a bit, our favorite and the one we use most often is to watch games on our laptop using a VPN like NordVPN.

 *Being able to watch a live stream of any channel on the list any time.